OhMyKode/omk-python-project-template/README.md

 make patch
 ```

-**P.S**: Project's version should not be edited manually.
+**P.S.** Project's version should not be edited manually.
 To set a specific project's version, use `make set-version` available command.

 **Principle:**
 > Version numbers should reflect the scope of change so users instantly understand what to expect.